soukupl/sb-scss/README.md

-# SCSS mixin library
+# SCSS function and mixin library

-This is set of SCSS mixins, that you can simply use in your own SCSS code.
+This is set of SCSS functions and mixins, that you can simply use in your own SCSS code.

 > NOTE: This is work in progress, not all mixins are documented and may not work.
 At this point, use at your won risk!

 ## Install